lizhaochao/Argx/README.md

   ```elixir
   defconfig(Rule, [weight(:integer, :radio), height(:integer, :radio, :optional)])
   ```
-- `:auto` declare that argx convert it to expected type automatically if it is compatible.
+- `:autoconvert` declare that argx convert it to expected type automatically if it is compatible.
   - `"1"` to `1`
   - `"1.2"` to `1.2`
   - `1` to `1.0`